gnimmelf/kita-site/README.md

 - Bun: A lean and nicely opinionated NodeJS

-- Elysia: Express replacemant
+- Elysia: Express replacement

-- Github: Filestorage
+- Github: Filestorage ("CMS")

 - Kita: JSX for server

+    - JSS (css-in-js): Old, but good for JSX + Kita

 The boon is using JSX + whatever serverside for a super-smooth DX.

 ### How

 "CMS" backend is github. `octokit` fetches all `.md` files from root of github repo on branch `main`.
-These repo-files are cached to a json file on local disk, and updated by pinging github tree for non-304:
+These repo-files are cached to a json file on local disk, and updated by pinging github tree for status:

-- 304 based on etag + last-modified headers
+- `304 - Not modified` based on etag + last-modified headers

-- 304 Doesn't deplete quota
+    -  Doesn't deplete quota

-- 200 implies updates to repo and fetches files anew
+- `200 - Ok` implies updates to repo and fetches files anew

 Files are parsed to `articles`: